-But even stranger, the power of the conspiracy extends to people who don't work for them.
-Does the airport have an Obstructive Bureaucrat, who makes people miss their planes by petty delays?
+Even stranger is that the power of the conspiracy extends to people who don't work for them.
+Does the airport have an Obstructive Bureaucrat who makes people miss their planes by petty delays?
 On bombing day, he'll suddenly be clean and efficient, and the agent will board on time.
-The conspirators didn't bribe him or blackmail him - he will simply happen to never make a mistake that could hurt them.
-This power does not, unfortunately, extend to the heroes, who may be strip-searched by the bureaucrat while the bomber goes untouched.
+The conspirators didn't bribe him or blackmail him - he will simply never make a mistake that could hurt them.
+This power does not extend to the heroes, who may be strip-searched by the bureaucrat while the bomber goes untouched.

 The Government Conspiracy isn't the only group that can do this.
 An army of Nazis, Orcs, Scary Dogmatic Aliens, etc., can march anywhere, any time, without slowing down to rest or eat, while the poor heroes are tired and hungry all the time.
 Logistics problems don't apply to them.
-The villainous army never slows down because a stupid supply officer forget to ship the fuel, or because a greedy supply officer sold it all for cash (at least, not any more...).
+The villainous army never slows down because a stupid supply officer forgot to ship the fuel, or because a greedy supply officer sold it all for cash.
 Meanwhile, any heroic army will have at least one Obstructive Bureaucrat getting in the way.

-This power even extends to inanimate objects.
-An evil commander's cell phone never goes out of order, but a hero's cell phone will go out of order whenever it would be inconvenient.
+This power extends further to inanimate objects.
+An evil commander's cell phone never goes out of order, but a hero's cell phone will go out of order whenever it would be inconvenient for the author.
 The stupid ticket machine at the airport which ate the heroes' money will always give the villains the plane tickets they need.
 The villains will never fail at anything For Want of a Nail.

-The exception is a Spanner in the Works, but that only happens at the end.
+The exception is a Spanner in the Works, but that usually happens at the end.

 This is perfect for maintaining a Masquerade.
 You can have hundreds, nay, thousands of people keeping the same secret, and nobody will screw it up.
 The Men in BlackCleaners will never get the wrong address and remove all evidence of alien activity at the house next door of where they should have gone.
-The assassin never gets cold feet or an attack of guilt (unless he's about to become a main character), or decides he can make more money through blackmail or writing a tell-all book detailing the conspiracy.
+The assassin never gets cold feet or an attack of guilt or decides he can make more money through blackmail or writing a tell-all book detailing the conspiracy.
 The commanders never put their own careers over the goals of the organization, The Weirdness Censor fails so rarely that the Only Sane Man is easily dismissed, and the Mooks never form a union.

 The only way that an Enemy Civil War can occur is through deliberate manipulation on the heroes' part (such as Feed the Mole).